victorverma3/InstaRatio/README.md

-# IGBot
+# FakeFriends

 # Inspiration
 Instagram, like most social medias, is full of "fake friends", which I define as any account that is not both following the user and followed by the user.
 I created this program so that users can identify their "fake friends" on Instagram and take action to follow/unfollow them if desired.
 Naturally, there will accounts (e.g. sports pages) that will not follow the user back, but this is left for the user to categorize.

 # Overview
+Fakes are defined as accounts that the user follows, but don't follow the user back.
 Fans are defined as accounts that follow the user, but the user doesn't follow back.
-Fakes are defined as accounts that the user follows, but don't follow the user back.
 This program will read the user's following and follower JSON data and create a CSV with two columns.
 The first column lists the fakes, and the second column lists the fans.

 # Setup
 First, open the desired Instagram account and navigate to Settings -->